This policy outlines Alphacrucis University College (AC) subject or unit assessment principles and processes.

 An extension of the assessment deadline may be granted on the following grounds, with supporting documentation as appropriate (for example, doctor’s certificate, death certificate, or letter from psychologist):

 - faculty supervised project amendment.

-Where a student is prevented by unavoidable disruption from both submitting an assessment and applying for an extension, the student shall report the circumstances in writing (supported by a medical certificate or other relevant evidence) by no later than seven days after the assessment deadline to the lecturer.
+Where a student is prevented by an unavoidable disruption from both submitting an assessment or attending an invigilated exam, and applying for an extension prior to the assessment deadline, the student shall report the circumstances in writing, with supporting documentation as appropriate, to the Program Director, as soon as practical (generally, by no later than seven days after the assessment deadline).
 Unavoidable disruption to studies is defined as resulting from an event or set of circumstances which: